Arturs Alberings: Political career

 Alberings was elected to the Constitutional Assembly in 1922 and served on commissions of inquiry into agricultural affairs and treason.
 In Parliament, its first chairman was Frīdriha Vesmaņa.
 The 2nd member of the 2nd Saeima was Pauls Kalniņš.
 In Parliament, its first chairman was Frīdriha Vesmaņa.

 Alberings ran and was elected in the 3rd Saeima elections.
 He was the Minister of Agriculture in the cabinet of Hugo Celmiņš and the government of Kārlis Ulmanis.

 In May 1926, after the government headed by Ulmanis resigned due to the unaccepted budget, his cabinet was formed.
 In September, Alberings also took over the duties of the Minister of Finance due to the resignation of the former Minister Jānis Blumbers.

 In December, the Saeima asked Prime Minister Alberings why no new Minister of Finance had been found, to which he replied that he had assumed the post of Minister of Finance instead of performing his duties.
 The majority of Parliament found this explanation unsatisfactory and the government resigned.

 Since the autumn semester of 1926, he has been an honorary philister of the student association "Fraternitas Rusticana".
-Alberings was awarded with the Order of the Three Stars 2nd Class, the Order of the White Rose of Finland etc.
+Alberings was awarded the Order of the Three Stars 2nd Class, the Order of the White Rose of Finland etc.